sdether/happenstance/README.md

 }
 ```

-For re-posting someone else's status update, a `repost.href` key containing the original posts href can be included.
+For re-posting someone else's status update, a `repost_href` key containing the original posts href can be included.
 In addition, it is recommended to also include the full entry under the `_repost` key (omitting it from signature requirements).
 The `text` of the status update can be used to add additional commentary.

 Additional optional fields are specified in the separate message spec.